MantoothUX/Portfolio-2025/QUICK_START.md

 1. Fill in `src/content.json` with your real content
 2. Run `npm run build` to test
 3. Push to GitHub
-4. Deploy on Netlify (drag & drop the `dist` folder works too!)
+4. Deploy on Vercel (connect GitHub repo)
-5. Add custom domain in Netlify
+5. Add custom domain in Vercel
 6. Update DNS at your registrar
 7. Wait for DNS propagation
 8. Done! 🎉